near-examples/code-hash-generator/readme.md

 2. Open your web browser developer console since output is printed to the console in this case

 3. Drag and drop one or more files from the `contracts/` folder onto the "Drop Zone" box on the web page

+4. Note the output in the browser's developer console

 --- done ---